 - In GRID Autosport, if you haven't played the game in a while, the menu announcer will suggest that you do a practice cup to get back into the swing of things.

-- In Autosport, the amount of spectators will vary depending on what you are currently doing.
+- Also in Autosport, the amount of spectators will vary depending on what you are currently doing.
 There are very few people in the stands in practice and qualifying.
 However, on race day, the stands are filled with people.

 - Difficult, but Awesome: